-- Monitoring the children's Learning Journeys. - Monitoring all areas of the EYFS. - Evaluating planned activities regularly. - All staff have individual job descriptions that have clear links into this policy.
+- Regularly monitoring and evaluating the quality of children's experiences and individual support cycles, where appropriate, against expectations laid out in the EYFS guidance. - All staff have individual job descriptions that have clear links into this policy.

 MOVING CHILDREN AROUND PROCEDURE